djeada/Databases-Notes/notes/06_distributed_databases/06_cap_theorem.md

 ```

 ### Key Concepts

-1. Consistency (C): All nodes in the system see the same data at the same time
+1. **Consistency (C)**: This principle ensures that all nodes (or machines) in a distributed system show the same data at the same time.
+In a consistent system, any read operation on the data will return the most recent write operation's result, regardless of which node in the system is accessed.
+This is crucial for maintaining data accuracy across the system.
+However, achieving this can be challenging in a distributed environment, especially when there are updates happening frequently.
-2. Availability (A): The system continues to function and respond to requests, even in the presence of failures
+2. **Availability (A)**: Availability refers to the system's ability to remain operational and responsive to user requests, even when there are failures in some parts of the system.
+In an available system, every request receives a response, whether it is a success or a failure notice.
+This does not guarantee that every transaction will be completed successfully, but it ensures that the system remains accessible and does not go offline or become unresponsive.
-3. Partition Tolerance (P): The system continues to function despite network partitions or communication failures between nodes
+3. **Partition Tolerance (P)**: Partition tolerance means that the system continues to function, to some degree, despite network partitions or communication breakdowns between nodes.
+A partition refers to any scenario where some nodes cannot communicate with the rest of the system.
+A partition-tolerant system can still process requests and operate in some capacity, even when there is a communication failure or network issue causing some parts of the system to be isolated.

 ## Implications of CAP Theorem
 - In a distributed system, it's impossible to guarantee all three properties simultaneously